Alaric1001/Libft/README.md

 # Alaric's Libft
-The Library on which every 42 projects are based.
+The Library that we must use in a lot of 42 projects.